bobopu302-pixel/Learning_stochastic_closures_for_wave_forecasting_using_EKI/README.md

 dispersion-locked stochastic modal model (Chapter 4), and a **stochastically forced variable-depth KdV** coastal twin whose terrain-law noise parameters and nonlinear tendency are learned in a stepwise ladder (Chapter 5).
-All four cases run the same 2026-08-23 algorithm specification (log-space positive parameters, CRN, `N_G` forward averaging, reference-only `Gamma`, relative-`Phi` stopping, final-ensemble-mean reporting) and share a single algorithm layer, `algorithms/`, so a convention is defined once and used everywhere.
+All four cases run the same algorithm specification and share a single algorithm layer, `algorithms/`, so a convention is defined once and used everywhere.

 ## Repository map